aakyol1/starter-hugo-academic/content/project/how-does-the-market-react-when-shareholders-lose-power/index.md

 ---
-title: How does the market react when shareholders lose power?
+title: "Intermediary power in corporate elections and the value of shareholder
+  proposals: a quasi-natural experiment"
 date: 2021-06-07T04:09:11.114Z
 summary: This study shows that the market reacts positively when sharehholders
 draft: false